MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 1. To connect the table with the data from your database, select **>** to expand the tables in the left-hand pane, then select a table.

 1. Select **Create** to create the shortcut.
-The Lakehouse will automatically refresh.
+The Lakehouse automatically refreshes.

 The Lakehouse shortcut has been created.
 You now have one logical copy of your data that you can use in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.